-Section 6: Control System of Cell Cylce
+Section 6: Control System of Cell Cycle

-A “control system” made up of certain proteins within a cell directs the timing and sequence of events of the cell cycle.
-If something goes wrong in this system.
+A “control system” made up of specific proteins within a cell directs the cell cycle’s timing and sequence of events.
+Cells lose control of the cell cycle if something goes wrong in this system.
 The cell cycle is vital because any disruptions can lead to cancer.
 This disruption leads to uncontrolled cell division.